 The wider measurement picture

-As mentioned, there are more sources for information on customer satisfaction than a customer satisfaction survey.
+As mentioned, there are more ways of measuring customer satisfaction than a customer satisfaction survey.
 Social media monitoring, focus groups, customer retention data, and more can help you to establish why existing customers stay and why new customers might not develop their customer relationship with you.

-But how do you keep track of all those customer satisfaction metrics, and how do you analyze them relative to one another to one-another and gather actionable insights?
+But how do you keep track of all those customer satisfaction metrics, and how do you analyse them relative to one another to one-another and gather actionable insights?

 As mentioned, we recommend taking an ongoing approach to customer satisfaction along with other metrics as part of a broader customer experience program.

 By measuring and analysing your customer satisfaction metrics within a single platform, you’ll not only benefit from powerful analytic tools and easy-to-interpret results, but you’ll also be able to integrate your findings with other elements of your customer experience data.
 But most importantly, you’ll be able to take action on your insights across the organisation far more easily, resulting in more satisfied customers.